 The examiner role-plays the student and controls the time and route.

 Instruction should be given both over the radio during the ride and while stationary giving face-to-face guidance where necessary, to correct any faults that are made.

 Using drawings or diagrams for this stage is imperative to give direct instruction and to ascertain the learning level – a picture paints a thousand words.

 This session lasts approximately 1 hour 30 minutes.

 Training DAS students

-The actual DAS course duration when delivered to live students depends on the ability of the trainee – one size does not fit all.
-This training routine is not an off the shelf product, where customers undergo two days training and are ready for test.
+The duration of a DAS Course when delivered to live students depends on their ability, one size does not fit all.
+The DAS training program is not an ‘off the shelf’ product!

-When a learner rider passes the motorcycle test they have a full motorcycle licence.
-Which allows them to ride a motorcycle according to the test category that they passed.
-If they pass a DAS test with category A entitlement, they have no restrictions and can ride any size motorcycle.
+When learner riders pass their motorcycle test they gain a full motorcycle licence.
+This allows them to ride a motorcycle according to the test category that they passed.
+If they pass a DAS test with Full Category A entitlement, they have no restrictions and can ride any size motorcycle.

 SESSION 1 – THEORY

 - Show and tell the student the main differences between the large and smaller motorcycle, as used in a CBT.
 This session is conducted alongside the motorcycle.